Skip to main content

 Beta version available

-The Global Payments 2 API is available in Beta.
-Please reach-out to our team to begin your integration.
+The Global Payments 2 API is currently available in beta.
+Contact our team to start your integration process.

 Initiate an Interac e-Transfer payment request

-In this tutorial, you will learn how to use the Global Payments API to initiate an Interac e-Transfer payment.
-After sending the request, you’ll review a successful response and learn how to check the status of your request.
+In this tutorial, you'll learn how to use the Global Payments API to initiate an Interac e-Transfer payment.
+After sending the request, you’ll review a successful response and learn how to verify the status of your request.

 • Create a well-formed Interac e-Transfer payment request payload.